isabella232/partner-exchange.en/help/aep-platform/profile-ingestion/schema-and-dataset.md

 * Partner data should use a separate profile schema vs creating a mix-in for a customer's existing profile schema and experience schema.
 * Partners should use Adobe classes and mix-ins where possible.
-* Partners should upload their data using a separate dataset instead of trying to combine their data into an existing data set.
+* Partners should upload their data using a separate dataset instead of trying to combine their data into an existing dataset.
 * Partners cannot upload their schemas to the global registry for now.